DexterHuang/Arclight-City/contribution/en/tutorial/gang-war.md

 - Your gang must have **war mode enabled**
 - You must have **war participation enabled** by your leader
 - Both you and your target must be valid war targets (different gangs, both in war mode)
-- You must be within the level range of your target
+- Higher-level players cannot attack those far below their level, but lower-level players **can** attack higher-level targets

 If any of these conditions aren't met, the combat won't count as a war kill.

-## What is the participation lock?
+## What is the engagement lock?

-When your leader enables your war participation, a **24-hour lock** takes effect.
+When you **attack** a rival gang member in war combat, a **24-hour engagement lock** takes effect.
 During this lock:
-- Your leader cannot disable your participation
 - You cannot leave the gang
 - You cannot be kicked from the gang
 - You are committed to war for the full duration

 This prevents hit-and-run tactics — you can't attack rival gangs and then immediately leave or get kicked to avoid retaliation.
-Once the lock expires (or your leader disables your participation after the lock period), you're free to leave.
+Once the lock expires, you're free to leave.

-## Can enemies farm me repeatedly?

-Anti-farming measures limit how much a single player can contribute to rival gangs:

-- Each player can only contribute to a rival gang's stack **3 times per day**
-- After this limit, kills against you won't increase their stack or trigger milestones
-- This prevents gangs from targeting the same weak players repeatedly

-However, you can still be attacked and hospitalized even after reaching this limit.

 ## How do I check my war status?

 Your current war status is displayed in several places:

-- The **War Panel** on your Gang Details page shows score and stack
+- The **War Panel** on your Gang Details page shows score, stack, and war points
 - Your **participation status** appears when viewing your profile in the gang member list
 - **Cooldown timers** display when participation toggles are on lockdown